LOoOrds/SteamLord/README.md

 - Contextual controls appear on supported Steam game pages instead of living in a disconnected application.
 - Active operations can be minimized to the SteamLord task dock and restored without losing their current state.
-- Clear status, progress, and result dialogs keep Add, Update, Online Fix, and Bypass workflows consistent.
+- Clear status, progress, and result dialogs keep Add, Update, Online Fix, and Compatibility Packages workflows consistent.
 - Profile information shows license permissions and current usage limits without exposing private session data.
 - Optional Adhkar reminders and interface preferences can be enabled or disabled independently.